SUSE/terraform-provider-susepubliccloud/README.md

 ## Installing the Provider

+This provider is published on the official [terraform registry](https://registry.terraform.io/providers/SUSE/susepubliccloud/latest), that makes the provider installable by terraform.
+This is definitely the easiest way to go.

+You can find more information about that by clicking on the "USE PROVIDER" button on the [terraform registry page](https://registry.terraform.io/providers/SUSE/susepubliccloud/latest).

+### RPM packages

 openSUSE and SUSE packages are being built inside of the [systemsmanagement:terraform terraform-provider-susepubliccloud](https://build.opensuse.org/package/show/systemsmanagement:terraform/terraform-provider-susepubliccloud) project on the [Open Build Service](https://build.opensuse.org/).